RafalBistron/Quantum_Volume/README.md

 ## Introduction

-This repository contains an implementation of the standard Quantum Volume benchmark and two parity preserving modifications proposed in preprint … .
+This repository contains an implementation of the standard Quantum Volume benchmark and two parity preserving modifications proposed in paper [Benchmarking quantum devices beyond classical capabilities](https://arxiv.org/abs/2502.02575).
 The quantum circuits are constructed using Qiskit and can be executed either on an IBM quantum computer or its simulators.
 For a detailed description of the abovementioned tests see the preprint.